Rakeela/dragora-notes/2021-3-20-Fifty-Fifth.md

 ---
 Is this going to result in my having only one day off from fasting this week?  ...no way.
 I've been saving a Nerds Rope from Valentines' day, and I'm going to eat it.

+I'll eat some Huel soup, too.

+---
+There have always been anomalies in my life, but the biggest one is that, I don't think the world I grew up in exists anymore.
+This is always true for everyone eventually, but in my case the maps of the area where I grew up don't even look the same.
+The towns have been shuffled around.
+Human societies don't redevelop that way, that fast.
+I feel like a refugee from a slightly different Earth.

+I think I'm grateful.
+The world I grew up in was awful.
+This one, I don't know as much about.
+Although I guess as an outsider, I should be humbler about trying to change everything... well, I think that I would be, if I really believed that I came from a different Earth.

+Atheism doesn't offer much of that.
+I have to assume that my experiences were real, and all that really happened is I forgot the shape of a map.
+From that perspective, I do not want to leave much of this world unchanged.
+I grew up in an awful world.

 ---
 [[day-post-archive]]